yogita-mehta/distributed-job-queue/README.md

 crashed-worker jobs are automatically detected and recovered.
 A live dashboard shows queue depth, throughput, and latency percentiles in real time.

-Built for the **Flipkart GRiD 8.0** case-study round (Software Development track), where the goal is a system-level solution to a real backend scaling problem.

 ---

 ## Why this design